Paul Hartley: Hearts

 Hearts signed Hartley on a free transfer when his contract with St Johnstone expired in the summer of 2003.
 He helped Hearts to third place in the Premier League in 2003–04 and starring in their subsequent UEFA Cup run.
 In January 2005, Celtic attempted to buy Hartley, but their £300,000 offer was considered significantly below Hearts valuation and was rejected.
 Hartley subsequently signed an improved contract with Hearts.

 Hartley scored three goals against archrivals Hibernian in the Scottish Cup semi-final in 2006, his first hat-trick as a professional footballer.
 Despite his sending off, Hearts defeated Second Division outfit Gretna on penalties in the 2006 Scottish Cup Final.

 He was voted as SPL Player of the Year in 2005–06.
 Hartley was also shortlisted for Scottish Football Writers award in the same season and the SPFA Players' award in 2004–05.

+On 27 October 2006, Hartley and Craig Gordon stood beside Steven Pressley as he read a statement describing "significant unrest" in the Hearts dressing room.
+The three became known as the Riccarton Three.

 During the January 2007 transfer window, Hartley was linked with Rangers and Premier League club Aston Villa.
 Hearts manager Valdas Ivanauskas initially responded to the speculation by insisting any transfer bids would not be appreciated.
 On 26 January, however, Hearts and Ivanauskas admitted that they had now come to the decision to sell their prize assets; both Hartley and Craig Gordon were both dropped for that weekend's match against Rangers.